-Online Learning for Iowa Educators (OLLIE) is an initiative by AEA PD Online.
+Online Learning for Iowa Educators (OLLIE) is an initiative by AEA PD Online, in conjunction with other partners.
 Its central aim is to deliver quality professional development in online pedagogy to Iowa teachers, and do so in a systemic way.

 |Introduction to the Online Learner||1 Credit||A course designed for instructors and non-instructors of online courses alike, it gives educators an opportunity to see how online courses function and what a student must do in order to be successful.|

 |Technology for Online Instruction||2 Credits||A course that focuses on the tools an online teacher can use in her classroom.
 Participants will learn how to build in an LMS platform, how to weave in other tools for productivity, collaboration, and assessment, and a chance to explore other ways of delivering learning activities online.|